s9roll7/ebsynth_utility/README.md

 #### Stage 2
 In the implementation of this extension, the keyframe interval is chosen to be shorter where there is a lot of motion and longer where there is little motion.
+If the animation breaks up, increase the keyframe, if it flickers, decrease the keyframe.
 First, generate one time with the default settings and go straight ahead without worrying about the result.

 #### Stage 3
 Select one of the keyframes, throw it to img2img, and run [Interrogate DeepBooru].